uon-nuget/ExpressiveAnnotations/README.md

 ## What does it do?

 Usage and functionality are unchanged from Jarosław's .NET Framework version.
-Expressive Annotations adds two new validation attributes to .NET's built-in [validation attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation) ('Required', 'Range', 'RegularExpression', etc):
+Expressive Annotations adds two new validation attributes to .NET's built-in [validation attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation) (`Required`, `Range`, `RegularExpression`, etc):

-* RequiredIf - The annotated field is required to be non-null if the given condition is satisfied.
+* `RequiredIf` - The annotated field is required to be non-null if the given condition is satisfied.
-* AssertThat - The annotated field is considered to be valid if the given condition is satisfied.
+* `AssertThat` - The annotated field is considered to be valid if the given condition is satisfied.

 Conditions are specified as expressions within the attributes, using Expressive Annotations' [expressions syntax](#expressions-specification).
-In addition to the usual arithmetic, relational and logical operators, the syntax provides 30 [built-in ToolChain functions](#built-in-functions) such as Today(), Length(), Concat(), StartsWith(), IsEmail(), Average(), etc. It's also possible to make calls to your own [custom-designed functions](#what-if-there-is-no-built-in-function-i-need) from within condition expressions.
+In addition to the usual arithmetic, relational and logical operators, the syntax provides 30 [built-in ToolChain functions](#built-in-functions) such as `Today()`, `Length()`, `Concat()`, `StartsWith()`, `IsEmail()`, `Average()`, etc. It's also possible to make calls to your own [custom-designed functions](#what-if-there-is-no-built-in-function-i-need) from within condition expressions.

 ## Dependencies

 The library targets `netstandard2.0` and depends upon ASP.Net Core 2.1 MVC and Newtonsoft JSON 11.0.2.

-To use client-side validation you'll also need to include Jarosław's expressive.annotations.validate.js, as well as jquery.js, jquery.validate.js and jquery.validate.unobtrusive.js.
+To use client-side validation you'll also need to include Jarosław's `expressive.annotations.validate.js`, which depends on `jquery.js`, `jquery.validate.js` and `jquery.validate.unobtrusive.js`.

 ## <span id="usage">Usage</span>